 Alexandra Himmel brings over 20 years’ professional experience within the early childhood education field.
 As Director of Strategic Initiatives, Himmel leads the design and execution of programs aligned with Child360’s Strategic Plan, such as the California State Preschool Program QRIS Block Grant, Quality Start Los Angeles, the upcoming Infant/Toddler Block Grant and the First 5 California IMPACT Grant.
 In addition, she oversees the Family Engagement team, which empowers programs with tools and strategies to engage families–including The Strengthening Families framework from the Center of the Study of Social Policy.

 In 2006 Alexandra joined Child360 as a coach, working shoulder-to-shoulder with providers as they implemented quality improvements and prepared for their first quality rating.
 Prior to Child360, Himmel worked as teacher, assistant director and director at Bright Horizons early learning centers in the greater Boston area.

-Himmel studied early childhood education at University of Vermont.
+Himmel has an B.S. in early childhood education from the University of Vermont.